causiq/logary/README.md

     eval `/usr/libexec/path_helper -s`
     export DOTNET_CLI_TELEMETRY_OPTOUT=1

 Or otherwise, you'll have a hard time building.
+We recommend using Rider, rather than anything else to write F#, since this is a rather large project:

+    brew cask install rider

+You'll find Rider in your Applications folder.

 ## Contributing